CorruptPriest/HomePage/Readme.md

-# Antigravity Start Page
+# Prostmitwein's Start Page

-A dystopian, developer-focused start page that behaves like a code editor and terminal.
+A nothing themed, developer-focused start page that behaves like a code editor and terminal.

 ## Features